zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 title: Start a Video Broadcast
 description:
 platform: Android
-updatedAt: Mon Mar 02 2020 08:46:15 GMT+0800 (CST)
+updatedAt: Mon Mar 02 2020 08:46:30 GMT+0800 (CST)
 ---
 # Start a Video Broadcast
-Use this guide to quickly start an interactive broadcast with the Agora SDK for Android.
+Use this guide to quickly start a video broadcast with the Agora Video SDK for Android.

 The difference between a broadcast and a call is that users have roles in a broadcast.
 You can set your role as either BROADCASTER or AUDIENCE.
 The broadcaster sends and receives streams while the audience receives streams only.

-## Try the demo
+## Sample project

 We provide an open-source [OpenLive-Android](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android) demo project that implements the basic video broadcast on GitHub.
-You can try the demo and view the source code.

 ## Prerequisites